JeffStarr/Prismatic/README.md

 # Prismatic

-Display beautiful code snippets with Prism.js, Highlight.js, or plain code escaping.
+WordPress plugin to display beautiful code snippets with Prism.js, Highlight.js, or plain code escaping.

+Prismatic was created in 2016 and developed/maintained/supported for 10 years at WordPress.org.

+In August 2026, the author retired the plugin and moved it to GitHub for the WP community.